IngerMathilde/legalPsych/README.md

 devtools::install_github("IngerMathilde/legalPsych")
 ```

 **Note**: Make sure to detach the legalPsych package or restart R prior to updating.
+This will prevent the new and old versions from clashing with each other.

 ### Dependencies